Rubble Removal: Disposal of Bricks and Rubble

 9. Can you bury rubble in your garden?

 You can bury rubble in your garden but there are a few things to consider before you do.
 Firstly, burying rubble could potentially pollute your soil and affect the quality of plants you decide to grow.
 There is a lot of debate in the gardening world as to whether or not you should bury rubble and how much effect it has on plants/soil.
 Check out this gardening forum discussion as an example.

 Secondly, it's much easier to bury it than dig it back up.
 So, if at any point you needed to dig it back up, it would take a lot of effort.
 Also, when it comes to selling your home (or not annoying your landlord!), future occupiers may not share your enthusiasm for lots of rubble and bricks under the flower beds or lawn!

 10. Will the council take away my rubble?

 No. In general, councils will not collect and remove rubble from homes.
 Rubble is DIY / builders waste which means that most councils exclude it from their council bulky waste collection service entirely.
 A few will collect small amounts of rubble but charge a supplement.
 Most, however, allow you to drop off small amounts at the local tip.
 For example, Surrey council don't accept rubble as part of their council's bulky waste collection service but allow you to take it to one of the local HWRCs.

 11. How much does it cost to dispose of rubble?

-Below are recent examples of rubble removal listings that were matched on the LoveJunk marketplace.
-Charges vary depending on the amount of waste, the labour required to remove it, location and how soon the waste needs to be collected.
+Below are recent examples of rubble removal listings that were collected by licensed waste carriers on the LoveJunk marketplace.
+The exact charges varied depending on the amount of waste, the labour required to remove it, the location, and how quickly the waste had to be collected.

-To find out how much it would cost to dispose of your DIY waste removal via a local, licensed waste collector, go to https://www.lovejunk.com/bulky-waste-collection/
+You can find out how much it would cost to dispose of some rubble or other construction waste using a local, licensed waste collector here.